TikTok Influencer marketing is becoming the next big thing for brands looking for new niche markets.

 Certain software can help you keep track of your campaign results:

-- TikTok Ads Manager keeps track of your budget and performance metrics.
+- TikTok Ads Manager keeps track of your budget for TikTok advertising and performance metrics.

 - You can also benefit from a plain Google Sheet outlining your influencers’ results.